Home Wildlife Research Research & Education Campus

 Dedicated to the Conservation and Preservation of Australia’s Wildlife

-The Wildlife Research & Education Campus would enable the Currumbin Wildlife Hospital to continue and expand its current research and training programs to not only save many native wildlife species from extinction but also generate a unique Queensland experience for visitors.
+The Wildlife Research & Education Campus will enable the Currumbin Wildlife Hospital to continue to expand its current research and training programs and help save many native wildlife species from extinction.

 The research and training conducted at the Campus will undoubtedly have a profound impact on the preservation of native wildlife species, including the critically endangered Koala.